mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/new/index.md

         └─MachineDeployment/aws-example-md-0
     ```

 1. As they progress, the controllers also create Events.
-List the Events using this command:
+You can list the Events using this command:

     ```bash
     kubectl get events | grep ${CLUSTER_NAME}